aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 The large message utility handles SQS and SNS messages which have had their payloads offloaded to S3 if they are larger than the maximum allowed size (256 KB).

-!!!
-Notice
-    The large message utility (available in the `powertools-sqs` module for versions v1.16.1 and earlier) is now deprecated and replaced by the `powertools-large-messages` described in this page.
-    You can still get the documentation [here](sqs_large_message_handling.md) and the migration guide [here](#migration-from-the-sqs-large-message-utility).

 ## Features

 - Automatically retrieve the content of S3 objects when SQS or SNS messages have been offloaded to S3.